Contrastive Geometric Learning Unlocks Unified Structure- and Ligand-Based Drug Design: Background and Preliminaries

 When experimental binding site annotations are unavailable, accurately identifying binding pockets becomes a critical step in \ac{sbdd}. \citet{sestak2024vnegnn} proposed an approach based on an \ac{vnegnn} to address this task.
 In this framework, the protein is represented as a geometric graph (as described above), augmented with a small set of virtual nodes.
-Each pocket virtual node is initialized with a coordinate on a sphere surrounding the protein, and both pocket-level and whole-protein virtual nodes are initialized with a feature vector equal to the mean of all protein residue embeddings.
+Each virtual node is initialized with a coordinate on a sphere surrounding the protein and a feature vector equal to the mean of all protein residue embeddings.
 Virtual nodes are connected to every protein residue, enabling the network to integrate both local and global structural information.
-VN-EGNN employs a three-step heterogeneous message-passing scheme between protein and virtual nodes, detailed in Appendix~\ref{sec:vnegnn_message_passing}.
+VN-EGNN employs a three-step heterogeneous message-passing scheme between protein residue nodes $\mathcal{R}$ and virtual nodes $\mathcal{B}$, detailed in Appendix~\ref{sec:vnegnn_message_passing}.
 The model is trained with a combination of three objective functions (see Appendix~\ref{sec:vnegnn_loss_functions}) to predict the 3D coordinates of potential binding pockets, denoted by the final virtual node positions $\Rz'_1, \ldots, \Rz'_N \in \mathbb{R}^3$, where $N$ is the number of virtual nodes.
 In addition to predicting binding site centers, the model outputs pocket-level feature representations $\Bb'_1, \ldots, \Bb'_N \in \mathbb{R}^E$ from the final layer.
 These embeddings are used to assign confidence scores to predicted pockets and can facilitate downstream tasks such as pocket ranking or contrastive learning.